Brucephalus/Textbooks/Science.md

 - **Asteroid and Comet Missions**: _Hayabusa_, _OSIRIS-REx_, and _Rosetta_ have retrieved samples and analyzed the composition of small celestial bodies to understand early Solar System formation.

 Human space exploration is focused on establishing sustainable long-term missions beyond low-Earth orbit.
 NASA’s Artemis program aims to return humans to the Moon, paving the way for eventual Mars missions.
 The ISS remains a hub for microgravity research, and commercial entities are working on space tourism and private space stations.

 #### 6.4.3.
-Space exploration and astrobiology

-This outline provides a structured explanation of science, covering its foundations, methodology, branches, philosophical underpinnings, societal impact, and emerging challenges.
-Would you like to expand on any specific section?

-4o

-#### 6.4.3.
 Space Exploration and Astrobiology